Useful English Terms and Expressions for Bartenders [Updated]

 Double

-I'll have a brandy.
-Please make it a double. (customer)
+- [customer] I'll have a brandy.
+Please make it a double.

-"Double" can also be short for “double shift,” and refers to working both the day and evening shifts in a single day.
+Double can also be short for “double shift,” and refers to working both the day and evening shifts in a single day.

-I just finished a double, and I can’t wait to get home and sleep! (bartender)
+- [bartender] I just finished a double, and I can’t wait to get home and sleep!

 Dry

-This is too sweet.
-I asked them to make it dry. (customer)
+- [customer] This is too sweet.
+I asked them to make it dry.

 Mocktail

-"Mock-" as a prefix means "not" or "fake."
-For example, a "mockumentary" is a fake documentary.
-Similarly, "mocktails" are cocktails with no liquor.
 People may choose to not drink alcohol for many reasons, but mocktails allow them to still enjoy tasty drinks and the stylish feeling that is often connected with them.

-If you're not drinking tonight, I can make you a mocktail. (bartender)
+- [bartender] If you're not drinking tonight, I can make you a mocktail.

 86